 The following are trademarks of Codexis, Inc: Codexis®, Codexis Protein Engineering Experts®, CodeEvolver®, MOSAIC®, Codex®, MicroCYP®, MCYP®, SAGE®, Analogene®, Forager®, Continuity®, Harvester®, ProSAR®, Riptide®, Strategist™, Ameli™, Atoms™, APS™.

 We use our CodeEvolver® directed evolution services to develop enzymes, microorganisms, and genes to produce chemicals, biochemicals, and biocatalysts.
-These products are used for research in various industries including biotherapeutics, life sciences, pharmaceuticals, food and nutrition, industrial applications, and other applications.
+These products are used for research in various industries including biotherapeutics, life sciences, and pharmaceuticals.

 The MOSAIC® software program applies a machine-learning computational methodology to determine the effect of mutations on proteins.
 Sequences and activity data are used to identify mutations that are beneficial, neutral, and deleterious.
 The MOSAIC® program leverages next-generation sequencing data to predict interactions between mutations.